What is the Roux-en-Y Gastric Bypass?

 A Roux-en-Y Gastric Bypass is a weight loss surgery aimed at reducing the risks of weight-related conditions.
 The way it works is by creating a structure that drastically reduces the space inside your stomach, leaving you feeling full for longer.
 This involves creating a small upper pouch of the stomach which is directly connected to the intestines.
 This is a permanent procedure, and you will need to make the appropriate lifestyle changes in response to it.

-Your surgery will last around 1 – 2 hours, and you should expect to stay for one night in our clinic.
-You should also plan to have 7 – 10 days off work, and expect a full recovery between 6 – 8 weeks.
+Your surgery will last around 4 hours, and you should expect to stay for one night in our clinic.
+You should also plan to have 2 – 3 weeks off of work and expect a full recovery between 6 – 8 weeks.

-The average weight loss experienced by patients who have a gastric bypass is 70% of their excess weight.
+The average weight loss experienced by patients who have a gastric bypass is up to 70% of their excess weight.

 If you have struggled with losing weight in the past, the Roux-en-Y Bypass may be a good option for you in order to reduce the risks associated with being overweight.
 The gastric bypass is hugely successful, lending to the overall popularity of the surgery.
 Those looking to have a gastric bypass should have a BMI of no less than 35, but exceptions may be made if you are diabetic or are Asian.